 The frontier of research is wide open.

-The researchers performed their experiments using relatively old equipment but used cutting-edge techniques to analyze what they found.
+found.
 They demonstrated that making discoveries with standard, off-the-shelf equipment is possible.
-It just takes creative thinking and lots of hard work.
-We live in an amazing time when knowledge and information are readily available.
+It just takes creative thinking and lots of

 No comments: